Founder Denis Kigongo Victor – My Story

-Today, the Suubi Medical Centre, through our projects, supports over 25,000 people and we have had a tremendous impact on the local communities in Busu village and Iganga District.
+Today, the Suubi Medical Centre, through our projects, supports over 25,000 people and we have had a tremendous impact on the local communities in Busu village and the Iganga District as a whole.

 Suubi Medical Centre is very different in its approach to the local community.
-We believe in empowering local people in Busu village and the communities where we work, to directly be involved in what we do that affects their own community.
-We only employ local Ugandans at Suubi Medical Centre; we don’t have Westerners in paid positions.
+We believe in empowering local people in Busu village and the communities where we work, to directly be involved in what we do.
+This is because it affects their community directly.
+We only employ local Ugandans at Suubi Medical Centre and don’t have Westerners in paid positions.
 The charity is very small but it is making a huge difference in Uganda.

-Suubi Medical Centre is committed to long term work.
-Everything we do has involvement of the local people operating at a grassroots level, involving the local community in all aspects of our work to ensure that the local people have a positive, more prosperous and happy future.
+Suubi Medical Centre is committed to long-term work.
+Everything we do has the involvement of local people operating at a grassroots level.
+We would love your help to ensure that the local people have a positive, prosperous and peaceful future.